-The Institute for Honor Symposium: George Washington: Leadership with Honor March 28-29, 2014
+The Institute for Honor Symposium: From Civil War to a Civil Society: Achieving Peace with Honor March 20-21, 2015

 W&L's fall, winter, and spring weekend seminars continue to be a popular feature of the Alumni College, for the programs offer participants a substantive weekend getaway in the beautiful environs of Lexington and Rockbridge County.
 Participants stay in local inns, with the program, receptions, dinner, and lunch on campus.
-The per-person cost of each of these programs is $225.
 Programs begin on Friday afternoon and conclude after lunch on Saturday.

 Established in 2000 at Washington and Lee by a generous endowment from the Class of 1960, the Institute for Honor includes an array of initiatives and specific programs designed to promote the understanding and practice of honor as an indispensable element of society.
 The Institute for Honor Symposium is dedicated to the advocacy of honor as the core value in personal, professional, business, and community relations.
 The symposium is directed by Lucas Morel, the Class of 1960 Professor of Ethics and Politics.